A Gaussian Sliding Windows Regression Model for Hydrological Inference: Real-World Data Experiments

 \subsection{Results}

 The Durbin-Watson test on the residuals from the model with untransformed data gives a p-value $<0.01$ in both cases, i.e. strong evidence against an independent-error model.
-In the case of watershed 1, an AR($2$) process with parameters $\varphi_1=0.46$ and $\varphi_2 = 0.13$ is indicated to model the autocorrelation, resulting in a Durbin-Watson p-value of $0.67$ after applying the Cochrane-Orcutt procedure.
-For watershed 2, an AR($1$) process with parameter $\varphi = 0.64$ is sufficient to remove the autocorrelation, resulting in a p-value of $0.89$ after data transformation.
+In the case of watershed 1, an AR($2$) process with parameters $\varphi_1=0.46$ and $\varphi_2 = 0.12$ is indicated to model the autocorrelation, resulting in a Durbin-Watson p-value of $0.20$ after applying the Cochrane-Orcutt procedure.
+For watershed 2, an AR($1$) process with parameter $\varphi = 0.84$ appears to be sufficient to remove the autocorrelation, resulting in a p-value of $0.39$ after data transformation.

-The estimated kernels for each watershed are illustrated in Fig.~\ref{fig:real_world_kernels}, and their parameters are estimated with uncertainty quantification in Table~\ref{tab:realworld_params}.
+The estimated kernels for each watershed are illustrated in Fig.~\ref{fig:real_world_kernels}, and their parameters are shown along with uncertainties in Table~\ref{tab:realworld_params}.
 Predictive performance scores ($R^2$, $KGE$, and RMSE) on the test set are shown in Table~\ref{tab:realworld_perf}.
-Overall, the Gaussian SWR model achieves reasonably accurate prediction for both watersheds, e.g., $R^2$ scores of approximately 0.7 and 0.8, respectively.
+Overall, the Gaussian SWR model achieves reasonably accurate predictions for both watersheds, e.g., $R^2$ scores of approximately 0.71 and 0.6, respectively, on the untransformed streamflow scale.

-The Gaussian SWR model selects $k=2$ windows for watershed 1 and the maximum number of $k=3$ windows for watershed 2.
-Fig.~\ref{fig:real_world_kernels} showa a clear dominance of the short-term history (window close to 0) in both cases.
-For the long-term history, the Gaussian SWR model selects two more distinguishable peaks for watershed 2, while all windows deployed for watershed 1 are centered at $\delta_i$ close to $0$, i.e. truncated.
-Thus, the combined kernel for watershed 1 resembles a truncated Student-t distribution with strong tails.